Find Grad Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 993,900 jobs for Tutor in 2016.
+In 2016, there was an estimated number of 993,900 jobs in the United States for Tutor.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 97,900 new jobs for Tutor by 2026.
-There will be an estimated 122,200 positions for Tutor per year.
+Due to new job openings and attrition, there will be an average of 122,200 job openings in this field each year.

 undefined